-Under IFRS the provision for outstanding claims is generally not discounted; exceptions are annuities stemming from property-casualty business lines of business, which we discount.
+Under IFRS the provision for outstanding claims is generally not discounted; exceptions are annuities stemming from property-casualty business lines of business, which are discounted.
 Unearned premiums are not discounted.

-For Solvency II Company uses the risk-free interest rates depending on currency and maturity published by EIOPA when discounting technical provisions.
+Under Solvency II technical provisions are discounted.
+Company uses the risk-free interest rates depending on currency and maturity published by EIOPA when discounting technical provisions.